supersabbath/Learning/README.md

 TODO: the app stores all the data requests to the server..
 There is no delete policy programmed ..
 Just delete the app , to remove all the objects...
+NOTE: the currency conversor services has limited number of request.. is quite easy to overflow..

 Distribute and enjoy !!